Judging sessions

 Note the clearly defined sections, designed to make it very hard for judges to miss that we've included everything they're looking for in their rubrics on the board:

-Consult the rubrics to calibrate the information your team should place on each side.
+- Use these to calibrate the information your team should place on each side of your big board.

 Items teams must bring to judging sessions